Upper East Region

 The Upper East Region is located in the northern part of Ghana, and it is the third smallest of the 16 administrative regions in Ghana.
 Despite its relatively small size, the region holds an outsized significance in the nation's cultural heritage and historical narrative.
 It occupies a total land surface of 8,842 square kilometers, hence constituting a modest 2.7% of Ghana's total land area.
 The regional capital is Bolgatanga, which is sometimes referred to as Bolga.
 It is a major center for the production and sale of beautifully woven baskets, leather goods, and straw handicrafts.
 Bolga serves as the administrative and commercial heartbeat of the region.
-Other major towns in the region include Navrongo, Paga, Sandema, Bawku, Zebilla, Tempane, Pusiga, Garu, Pwalugu, and Widana.
+Other major towns in the region include Navrongo, Paga, Sandema, Bawku, Zebilla, Tempane, Pusiga, Garu, Googo, Pwalugu, and Widana.

 Geography

 Location and size

 The Upper East Region is located in the north-eastern corner of Ghana and is bordered by Burkina Faso to the north and Togo to the east.
 It lies between longitude 0° and 1° West and latitudes 10° 30′N and 11°N. The region shares boundaries with Burkina Faso to the north, Togo to the east, Upper West Region to the west, and the Northern Region to the south.
 The Upper East Region is divided into 15 districts, each headed by a district chief executive.

 The region's landscape is predominantly characterized by gentle slopes mixed with rock outcrops and uplands and the dramatic escarpments of the Gambaga Scarp 2.
 This geography is part of the broader Sudanian Savanna ecosystem, featuring sparse drought-resistant trees such as baobabs, acacias, and shea trees.
 The climate of Upper East is hot and semi-arid, with a single, highly unpredictable rainy season from May to October.
 The long, intense dry season (November to April) makes the region one of the most vulnerable to climate variability in Ghana.